 This list represents the outer limit of things that can or must be done.
 If my trip is local, for example, I need not book airfare or a rental car.
 And for areas where I backpack regularly, it’s not as critical that I research the conditions and create a gear list prior to each trip.

 Several of these tasks are quick and easy, but others like food preparation and gear lists can involve substantial time.
-Read this post for tips to decrease the stress and time associated with planning, preparing, and packing for a backpacking trip.

 - Coordinate travel plans with group members